 After completing the procedure of the experiment, students analyze the data, draw conclusions, and then share their results.
 Depending on the student level, this might be a formal lab report, graphs, class discussion, or other.

 Using visual organizers is an effective way to get your students working as scientists in the classroom.

-There are many ways you could choose to use these investigation planning tools to scaffold and structure students' work while they are working as scientists.
+There are many ways to use these investigation planning tools to scaffold and structure students' work while they are working as scientists.
 Students can complete the planning on Storyboard That using the text boxes and diagrams, or you could print them off and have students complete them by hand.
 Another great way to use them is to project the planning sheet onto an interactive whiteboard and work through how to complete the planning materials as a group.
-You could also project it onto a screen and have students write their answers on sticky notes and put their ideas in the correct section of the planning document.
+Project it onto a screen and have students write their answers on sticky notes and put their ideas in the correct section of the planning document.

-With very young learners you can still start to get them thinking as scientists!
+Very young learners can still start to think as scientists!
 They have loads of questions about the world around them and you can start to make a note of these in a mind map.
 Sometimes you can even start to ‘investigate’ these questions through play.

 The foundation resource is intended for elementary students or students who need more support.
 It is designed to follow exactly the same process as the higher resources, but made slightly easier.
 The key difference between the two resources are the details that students are required to think about and the technical vocabulary used.
 For example, it is important that students identify variables when they are designing their investigations.
 In the higher version, students not only have to identify the variables, but make other comments, such as how they are going to measure the dependent variable.
 As well as the difference in scaffolding between the two levels of resources, you may want to further differentiate by how the learners are supported by teachers and assistants in the room.